 Hurricane Dorian wreaked havoc on the Bahamas, our closest neighbor to the east.
-This is an account of how one So.
-Florida community is stepping up.
+This is an account of how one South Florida community is stepping up.

 The biggest effort by far in this community outreach was spearheaded by the Sands Harbor Resort and Marina in Pompano Beach.
 They dedicated their north parking lot as a staging area for relief supplies and placed a clarion call for donations.
 This call was answered by individuals throughout the community and organizations as far away as Ohio and companies across the nation.
 An army of South Florida volunteers help sort the supplies and boarded a good share of it on donated boats from 25 ft. center consoles to 80 ft. yachts destined for various ports in the Bahamas.
-In addition, a benefactor from Texas agreed to pay for the bulk transportation of aid via 40 ft. containers.
+In addition, a benefactor from Texas who wishes to remain unnamed generously agreed to cover the costs for the bulk transportation of emergency aid in 40 foot shipping containers.
 These supplies were consigned to churches, orphanages and civic organizations there to expedite distribution to those most in need.
-As of October 20th, an estimated 813,000 lbs. of aid have been dispatched from this location.

 The need for immediate aid has now been mostly met and the time has come to help these communities rebuild.
 The City of Pompano Beach, Shipwreck Park and Florida based concert and festival promoters are working together in support of the Bahamas to host One Love Bahamas a benefit concert to aid recovery and rebuilding efforts in the Bahamas.
-The event will be held on Saturday, November 23rd at the Amp in Pompano Beach.
-All event proceeds will benefit Hurricane Dorian victims in the Bahamas and be administered by Shipwreck Park a 501 (c) (3) corporation.
+The event will be held on Saturday, February 8th, 2020 at the Amp in Pompano Beach.
+100% of net event proceeds will directly benefit Hurricane Dorian victims in the Bahamas and be administered by Shipwreck Park a 501 (c) (3) corporation.

 Many residents of the Bahamas affected by the storm are now living on bottled water.
 The time frame for restoring fresh water and other infrastructure in many communities is nowhere in sight.
 Without a fresh potable water source valuable resources are being used to purchase bottled water and the resulting mountains of plastic bottles will continue to rise putting another environmental burden on these struggling communities.

 One unique way donations and event proceeds will be deployed to aid in rebuilding is to purchase, distribute and install packaged reverse osmosis units that will convert sea water into fresh potable water to areas where there is no infrastructure.
 These units will consist of a small generator for producing the power to run the reverse osmosis units, the reverse osmosis device and a large tank to store the water.
-Each unit is capable of producing 1,500 to 1,800 gallons of water a day.
-The average cost of each unit is approximatley $7,500.
+Each unit is capable of producing nearly 1800 gallons of water a day, enough to support over 100 persons.
+The average cost of each unit is approximately $7500.

 We estimate there may be a need for as many as 100 units.